 We need as many Tevi businesses as possible to help build our environmental sensor network (TeviSENSE) by hosting one of our TeviNET devices.
 Almost every Tevi business is suitable and the process is quick and easy.
-Please read on to find out more, or sign up for installation now.

 We previously told you about our roll-out of the TeviFIRE-E energy monitoring system, the first package in our sensor network (TeviSENSE) for Cornwall and Isles of Scilly (IoS).
 We are excited to announce that we are now installing two other new packages on our network TeviLIFE-C (our network of nature cameras – more details of this to follow soon) and TeviNET.